 Your Company has been on a continuous basis reviewing and streamlining its variousoperational and business risks involved in its business as part of its risk managementpolicy.
 Your Company also takes all efforts to train its employees from time to time tohandle and minimize these risks.

 Aryaman Capital Markets Limited is listed on the SME Platform of the BSE Limited.
 Ithas paid the Annual Listing Fees for the year 2021-22 to BSE Limited.

 The Company is fully compliant with the applicable Secretarial Standards (SS) viz.
 SS-1& SS-2 on Meetings of the Board of Directors and General Meetings respectively.

-30. CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION AND FOREIGN EXCHANGE EARNINGS ANDOUTGO:
+30. CONSERVATION OF ENERGY.
+TECHNOLOGY ABSORPTION AM) FOREIGN EXCHANGE EARNINGS ANDOUTGO;

 ii.
 Technology Absorption

 b) The henetits derived like product improvement cost reduction product developmentor import substitution - Not Applicable.